somari-io/www/content/blog/what-sector-experts-told-us/index.md

 title: "What Sector Experts Told Us"
 date: 2023-12-02
 draft: false
-summary: "We asked security & access managament experts from prominent international NGOs to tell us about the main problems they face and what tools they use."
+summary: "We asked security & access managament experts from prominent international NGOs to tell us about the main problems they face and the tools they use."
 tags:
 - Interviews
 - Tools